-- to develop the School Crisis Management and Business Continuity Plans that will be used for handling emergency situations and disruption to school operations; - to act as the decision-making authority for the management of an incident; - to communicate plans, roles and responsibilities to all those involved; - to establish and maintain a Crisis Management Centre which will have the necessary equipment available for rapid activation during an emergency.
-The equipment includes communications equipment, copies of the plans, a log to record all actions taken during the crisis, necessary office equipment / supplies and appropriate maps and building plans; - to assess the nature, degree and likelihood of threats to the school (staff, facilities, information and other assets) in order to determine the vulnerability to those threats of the organisation's staff, facilities or assets; - to test the Crisis Management Plan on a regular basis to ensure that it is suitable and sufficient and amend as necessary.
+- to act as the decision-making authority for the management of an incident; - to develop the procedures and practices to be used for handling emergency situations and communicating these to all employees of the organisation; - to establish and maintain a crisis management centre.
+The centre will have the necessary equipment available for rapid activation during an emergency.
+The equipment includes communications equipment, emergency plans and procedures, a log to record all actions taken during the crisis, necessary office equipment and supplies and appropriate maps and building plans; - to assess the nature, degree and likelihood of threats to the organisation's interests (personnel, facilities, information and other assets) in order to determine the vulnerability to those threats of the organisation's personnel, facilities or assets; - to test the crisis management plan on a regular basis to ensure that it is feasible and realistic.
+Whenever the plan is found to be deficient immediate corrections will be made.